 Part 2.
 Fix NTFS_FIEL_SYSTEM Blue Screen Error if PC won’t boot

-If your computer cannot boot at all with the NTFS_FILE_SYSTEM blue screen error, don’t worry.
-All you need is to create a WinPE bootable disk with EaseUS partition manager software and apply it to fix file system error on the Windows computer hard disk with below steps:
+If your computer cannot boot at all with the NTFS_FILE_SYSTEM blue screen error, don't worry.
+All you need is to create a WinPE bootable disk with EaseUS partition manager software and apply it to fix file system errors on the Windows computer hard disk with the below steps:

-# 1. Create WinPE bootable disk and reboot PC from it
+# 1. Create WinPE bootable disk and reboot the PC from it

-1. Create a WinPE bootable disk on a healthy computer which runs with the same OS as yours.
+1. Create a WinPE bootable disk on a healthy computer that runs with the same OS as yours.

-- Connect the bootable disk USB drive or SD card to the PC which as BSOD error and set it to boot from the disk in BIOS.
+- Connect the bootable disk USB drive or SD card to the PC which has a BSOD error and set it to boot from the disk in BIOS.

-- Then the disk will automatically boot your PC and enter EaseUS Partition Master window.
+- Then the disk will automatically boot your PC and enter the EaseUS Partition Master window.

-Now you can continue with Step 2 to fix and remove file system error on your system disk.
+Now you can continue with Step 2 to fix and remove file system errors on your system disk.

 # 2. Check and repair NTFS_FILE_SYSTEM blue screen error

-You can also apply System Optimize feature in EaseUS Partition Master to clear junk files and useless large files that are taking huge space in the system disk and causing NTFS file system with blue screen error.
+You can also apply the System Optimize feature in EaseUS Partition Master to clear junk files and useless large files that are taking up huge space in the system disk and causing the NTFS file system with a blue screen error.

-After this, you can start the computer, and you should be able to run Windows on the PC without any further BSOD error now.
+After this, you can start the computer, and you should be able to run Windows on the PC without any further BSOD errors now.

 Was This Page Helpful?